Asian shares mixed as Korean tensions persist

 Asian shares are mixed Monday as worries over tensions on the Korean Peninsula persist following a failed missile launch by North Korea over the weekend.
-The Hong Kong and Australian markets were closed for Easter holidays.
+Markets in Hong Kong and Australia were closed for Easter holidays.

-NORTH KOREA: The region remained jittery amid worries about North Korea's nuclear weapons program and the failed missile launch.
-U.S. Vice President Mike Pence visited a military base near the Demilitarized Zone separating the Koreas on Monday.
+NORTH KOREA: The region remains jittery over North Korea's nuclear weapons program and the failed missile launch.
+During a visit to a military base near the Demilitarized Zone separating the Koreas on Monday, U.S. Vice President Mike Pence warned that "the era of strategic impatience is over."
+He added, "We want to see North Korea abandon its reckless path of the development of nuclear weapons, and also its continual use and testing of ballistic missiles is unacceptable."

-UPBEAT CHINA: Official data showed that China's economic growth ticked higher to 6.9 percent in January-March, compared with the previous quarter's 6.8 percent expansion.
-It's the second straight quarter that the world's second-biggest economy China's economy has accelerated, in a sign that a rebound is gaining momentum after last year's economic growth was its slowest pace in nearly three decades.
+UPBEAT CHINA: China's economy expanded at a faster-than-expected 6.9 percent in January-March, up from 6.8 percent in the previous quarter.
+China's economy has been gaining momentum after last year's economic growth was the slowest in nearly three decades.

 ANALYST'S TAKE: "The upshot is that China's economy continued to experience strong growth last quarter and the upbeat data for March suggests that some of this strength will likely extend into Q2," Julian Evans-Pritchard of Capital Economics wrote in a commentary.
 "Nonetheless, with the acceleration in credit growth that helped drive the recent recovery now being reversed, we still expect the economy to begin slowing before long."